john-yuan/lessc-watch/README.md

   --rewrite-urls, -ru  The option of less "rewrite-urls".

-  --ext                The extra file extensions to watch (separated by comma).
+  --ext                The extra file extensions to watch (separated
+                       by comma).
 The base extensions are .less, .css, .svg, .png, .jpg, .jpeg, .gif, .webp, .bmp.
                        You can use this option to add more.

-  --build              Build less to css without watching the file changes.
+  --build              Build less to css without watching for the
+                       file changes.

-  --delay              The milliseconds to delay before building (default to 0).
+  --delay              The milliseconds to delay before building
+                       (default to 0).

   --quiet, -q          Disable all logs (not including error message).